coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 The left metabox lists the toplevel terms.
 Right (or below) are the sub-terms.

 == Changelog ==

+= 3.0.1 =
+* 2020-01-07
+* Add taxonomy parameter to get_term call for compatibility with WP 4.3.

+= 3.0.0 =
+* 2019-12-21
+* Always overwrite orderby according to our settings.
+* Add option to sort by slug.
+* Support new wp_initialize_site action for multisite.
+* Simplify checking for Link Manager plugin.
+* Small fixes found by the phan tool.

 = 2.10.0 =
 * 2018-10-17